ZiHao256/InfoPlan/Experiment/Exp3/README.md

 - **sql** contains the sql statement used in this experiment.

 # Conduct Experiment
-This experiment involves only one function `ARENA_TIPS`.
+This experiment involves only one function `INFOPLAN_TIPS`.
 You just need to adjust the value of the global variable `gLambda` to get the results in different situations.
 A simpler method is to adjust the control parameter `lambda` of the front end, and you can also get the results with different weights of relevance and plan difference.

 Note that `lambda` is the weight of plan differences.
 So if you want the result of **the_weight_of_relevance_is_0** you need to set `lambda` to 1.